leehaesung/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Firmware Actions - Update
 -------------------------

+The firmware update action supports 2 scenarios:

+1. Installing firmware that is already on the device from a previously completed firmware download request, or
+2. Downloading and installing firmware within a single device management request.

-The installation of the downloaded firmware is initiated using the REST API by issuing a POST request to:
+The firmware update action is initiated using the REST API by issuing a POST request to:

 ``https://<org>.internetofthings.ibmcloud.com/api/v0002/mgmt/requests``